Released February 14, 2021

 Released July 17, 2017

-Nathan Xander and I hit it off right away when we met at the Mercury Lounge one night playing separate sets.
+Nathan Xander and I met at the Mercury Lounge one night hit it off right away.
 He won me over with his engrossing, arresting solo set (and a flask).
 We had a band for a minute and just managed to make this recording as I was making my exit from New York to move up to the Pioneer Valley in Massachusetts.
 (I gotta say, I also really love his self-titled record from 2012).

 Luckily, one of my first collaborations in Massachusetts.
 I play trumpet and cornet on a few tracks -- solo on "New England Deluge"